snowballstem/snowball-website/README.rst

 git clone https://github.com/hajimes/pygments-snowball.git

-You also need the `snowball` repo in a sibling directory, for the Snowball code included on the website:
+You also need the `snowball` repo in a sibling directory to get warnings if the Snowball code here under `code/` is out of date:

 (cd .. && git clone https://github.com/snowballstem/snowball.git)